 Getting both modem functionality to connect with your ISP plus router capabilities to share that connection can be achieved with either an all-in-one modem router combo or standalone separate devices.

-Combo gateways simplify setup, cost less upfront typically, and adequately serve basic usage.
-For the best speeds, optimization abilities, and long term flexibility though, purchasing your own modem and router remains the way to go for most advanced users.
+Combo gateways simplify setup and can now deliver excellent performance—even up to 1–2 Gbps—while including app‑based controls and automatic security updates.
+For the best optimization options, multi‑gig LAN, and long‑term flexibility, purchasing your own modem and router remains the way to go for advanced users.

-Consider your home’s needs – if budget constrained or usage pretty basic, don’t overlook the conveniences of modem router combos.
+Consider your home’s needs.
+If budget constrained or usage is pretty basic, don’t overlook the conveniences of modem router combos.
 But to extract maximum WiFi performance and customization, standalones win out.

 Weigh your specific requirements of price, usage, technical ability and more.
 And apply the comparisons and recommendations in this guide to choose the right modem and router approach for your home.